anoited007/personalized-tab/README.md

 - Open a new tab to access the personalized new tab page.
 - Customize the page to your liking, selecting background images, colors, and widgets.
 - Use the productivity tools to manage tasks, take notes, and check the weather.
-- Stay informed about security news from your chosen sources.
+- Stay informed about security feed from your chosen sources.

 ## Contributing